Your Ad Here

 The viewing continues to be very interesting.

-Our train took another series of curves that took us to the longest straight track on the railway.
+Our train took a series of curves that returned us to the longest straight track on the railway.

 Straight as it can be!

-The view of the summit of Pikes Peak where the wind must really be blowing as we all watched the snow being blown off.
+You could see the summit of Pikes Peak where the wind must have really been blowing as we all watched the snow being blown off.

-Dropping down to Four Mile Siding.
-We stopped here for a rest stop with a pair of bathrooms and time for some pictures.
+We dropped down to Four Mile Siding and had a brief layover for a rest stop with a pair of bathrooms and time for some pictures.

 Our train at rest at Four Mile Siding.